fourstix/Elfos-SPI-Displays/README.md

 ST7920 GLCD Display Pinout
 --------------------------
 The following wiring is used to connect the Elf/OS SPI Adapter board to the ST7920 GLCD display.
+Power is supplied to the display through an external 5v power source that is not shown in the picture.

 <table>
 <tr ><td colspan="4"><img src="https://github.com/fourstix/Elfos-SPI-Displays/blob/b_update/docs/st7920/ST7920_Wiring.jpg"></td></tr>